List of people executed in Minnesota

 This is a list of people executed in Minnesota as both a territory and a state.
 Between Minnesota's first recorded execution in 1854 (which occurred while it was a territory) and the state's final recorded execution in 1906, there were at least 70 legal executions in Minnesota.
 All executions in Minnesota were carried out by hanging.

 Notably, on December 26, 1862, Minnesota was the site of the largest mass execution in United States history when 38 men, all Dakota men involved in the Dakota War of 1862, were simultaneously executed by hanging on the same gallows in Mankato, Minnesota, after being convicted of various capital crimes including murder, being an accessory to murder, and kidnapping.
-The hangings were ordered by a military commission and technically overseen by the federal government.
+However, these hangings were ordered by a military commission and thus overseen by the federal government.